dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/DCEFrame.md

 ## quality

 The property that stores the quality of the `DCEFrame` image.
 User have to enable the frame filter feature to get the quality (high/low) of the `DCEFrame`.
 Otherwise, the frame quality will be unknown.
-View more in enumeration [`EnumFrameQuality`]({{site.barcode-enum}}enum-frame-quality.html).
+View more about the frame quality in enumeration [`EnumFrameQuality`]({{site.barcode-enum}}enum-frame-quality.html).

 ```objectivec
 EnumFrameQuality quality